qiulimao/pyspider/docs/Architecture.md

 Why
 ---
-Two years ago, I was working on a vertical search engine.
-We are facing following needs on crawling:
+Two years ago, I(binux) was working on a vertical search engine.
+We(binuxs) are facing following needs on crawling:

 1. collect 100-200 websites, they may on/offline or change their templates at any time
 > We need a really powerful monitor to find out which website is changing.
 And a good tool to help us write script/template for each website.